jdemeuse1204/Jot/README.md

   var validationContainer = new JotValidationContainer();

   // here we are telling the Not Before (nbf) claim to be skipped
-  // default is set to true
-  validationContainer.CheckNfb = false;
+  // By default, the claim will be checked unless you
+  // manually skip it
+  validationContainer.SkipClaimVerification(JotDefaultClaims.NBF);

   // here we are telling the Creation Date (iat) claim to be skipped
-  // default is set to true
-  validationContainer.CheckIat = false;
+  // By default, the claim will be checked unless you
+  // manually skip it
+  validationContainer.SkipClaimVerification(JotDefaultClaims.IAT);

-  // here we are adding a custom check to the Issuer (iss) claim
+  // here we are adding a custom verificaiton to the Issuer (iss) claim
   // the claim must equal github.com
-  validationContainer.AddCustomCheck("iss", "github.com");
+  validationContainer.AddCustomClaimVerification("iss", "github.com");

   // When validate is called, the above validations will be run
   // note, you must pass the validationContainer into the validate function